mgnfy-view/soul-streams/README.md

 ## About The Project

 Soul streams is a payment streaming service on Solana.
 It allows anyone to create payment streams directed to any wallet and fund it with SPL tokens.
 The tokens are unlocked for the payee linearly over time.
-Additionally, the payer can cancel the stream at any point of time which transfers the remaining balance of the stream back to them.
+Additionally, the payer can cancel the stream which transfers the remaining balance of the stream back to them.
 The payer can also replenish their stream to start streaming tokens to the same payee again.

 ### Built With